yandex-cloud/docs/en/legal/sla-levels/network-load-balancer.md

 # Service Level for {{ network-load-balancer-full-name }}

-This document defines Service Level of Network Load Balancer ("Service") and is an integral part of CloudIL Services Agreement ("Agreement") and SLA available at: <https://cloudil.co.il/docs/legal/sla>.
+This document defines Service Level of Network Load Balancer ("Service") and is an integral part of Nebius Services Agreement ("Agreement") and SLA available at: <https://nebius.com/il/docs/legal/sla>.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in Agreement and Linked Documents.

 | Service Level |	99.90% |
 | --- | --- |